 - Pan widths noted above exclude recessed groove/express joints.
 This needs to be added to provide cladding cover width.
 Eg 285mm pan with a 15mm express joint has a cover width of 300mm.

-- 0.75mm BMT is available subject to minimum order quantities.
+- 0.75mm and 0.70mm BMT is available subject to minimum order quantities, and availability in each state.

 - The COLORBOND®; and ZINCALUME® steel is in accordance to AS 1397, AS 1365 and AS 2728.
 The installation of the cladding should be in accordance to AS 1562.1 and HB39.